Tuesday, November 29, 2022

 (“Young Woodcutter” was the original title)

-Rockwell’s Lincoln begins with his 1964 painting, Lincoln the Railsplitter (Young Woodcutter was its original title).
-Commissioned by the CEO of a Spokane Bank, Rockwell earned $4,000 for it.
+Rockwell's Lincoln begins with his 1964 painting, Lincoln the Railsplitter (Young Woodcutter was its original title).
+Commissioned by the CEO of a Spokane, Washington bank, Rockwell earned $4,000 for it.
 [2]

 The story opens with the canvas itself.
 Rockwell seems to use sculptor Daniel Chester French’s idea (Lincoln Memorial, Washington, D.C.) of outsizing Lincoln to emphasis his greatness.
 Lincoln is painted on a seven feet tall but narrow canvas, to convey the sense of both his tall, lanky frame and his outsized stature.
 Rockwell further enhances this feeling of character and dignity by placing the viewer's perspective at the same level that French did with his memorial sculpture – at Lincoln’s feet.